Amid Texas freeze, oil producers still shut; governor bans natural gas exports

 “By not acting together, the results could be more complicated,” she said on Twitter.

 One cargo of liquefied natural gas (LNG) loaded at Freeport LNG in Texas on Wednesday had been slated to sail to Mexico, according to Refinitiv Eikon data.
 The tanker remained off the coast of Texas.
-A Freeport LNG spokeswoman was unavailable for comment on the cargo.
+A Freeport LNG spokeswoman declined to comment.

 Operations at Cheniere Energy’s Corpus Christi plant, the state’s largest LNG producer, were halted by weather disruptions this week.
 A spokesman declined to comment on the governor’s order.